nldlabs/fastdocs/docs/Overview/ai-documentation.md

 # Using AI to Generate Documentation

-AI assistants like GitHub Copilot can help you create and maintain documentation for FastDocs.
+AI assistants like GitHub Copilot can help you create and maintain documentation for Fast Docs.
 Here's how to set them up effectively.

 ## Copilot Instructions File